hengchu/tiger-haskell/README.md

 anything bad, please let me know!
 I would greatly appreciate it!

 # Current progress
-Re-implementing everything from Frontend to IR translation to get rid of `unsafePerformIO` hacks.
-Temporarily unbuildable.
+IR translation is done.
+You can run `make semantdriver` to get an executable, it will type check a tiger source file and print out the intermediate language.